ggiamarchi/pxe-pilot/README.md

 `204`  | `No Content`  | Configurations had been deployed
 `404`  | `Not found`   | Either the configuation or a host is not found `400`  | `Bad request` | Malformed body

+# License

+Everything in this repository is published under the MIT license.